emdgroup-liquid/liquid/CONTRIBUTING.md

 Before creating feature requests, please check [this list](#before-submitting-a-feature-request) as you might find out that you don't need to create one.
 When you are creating a feature request, please [include as many details as possible](#how-do-i-submit-a-good-feature-request).
 Fill in [the template][feature request template].

-> **Note:** This repository is using __lodash style issue management for features__.
-This means:
->
-> - Feature requests are closed issues with `feature` label and `needed: votes` label.
-> - Bugs are open issues tagged with the `bug` label.
->
-> View the [feature backlog].
-Upvote the top comment of an issue with 👍 if you want the feature to be prioritised higher.

 #### Before submitting a feature request

-* Most importantly, check if you're using **the latest version of Liquid**.
+- Most importantly, check if you're using **the latest version of Liquid**.
-* **Perform a search in the [feature backlog]** to see if a similar feature has already been requested.
-If it has and the issue is still open or if it's closed and has the **needed: votes** label, upvote the requested feature or add a comment, if you think it contains relevant information that will help drive it forward, instead of opening a new one.
+- **Perform a search in the [feature backlog]** to see if a similar feature has already been requested.
+If it has and the issue is still open or if it has the **needed: votes** label, upvote the requested feature or add a comment, if you think it contains relevant information that will help drive it forward, instead of opening a new one.
 If you prefer to discuss with others first, you can start a discussion on [GitHub discussions][discussions] or in our [Teams channel][teams].

 #### How do I vote on an existing feature request?

-Click on the reaction icon in the upper right corner of the feature request.
-Pick the 👍 or the 👎 reaction.
-The maintainers of the repository will use reactions as a metric for prioritising their tasks (i.g. using `is:issue label:"needed: votes" sort:reactions-+1-desc` as the issue search query).
+You can upvote a feature request, if it has the `needed: votes` label, with a 👍 reaction on the top comment of the issue.
+The more votes, the higher we prioritize the request (i.g. using `is:issue label:"needed: votes" sort:reactions-+1-desc` as the issue search query).

 #### How do I submit a (good) feature request?